 After getting married and starting a family, my husband and I decided I needed to slow the pace a bit.
-Trying to manage a full time studio downtown and raise a family proved to be a little too overwhelming.
-I made the difficult decision to let go of the lease on the studio, and instead started to focus on wedding photography.
+Trying to manage a full-time studio downtown while raising a family proved to be a little too overwhelming.
+I made the difficult decision to let go of the lease on the studio and started to focus on wedding photography.

-I absolutely love shooting weddings.
-Not only do we get to witness amazing moments and meet so many great families and people, it also is a fun challenge for me every weekend.
-Never knowing what the weather will be, and many other variables make shooting weddings a very fun challenge that I thoroughly enjoy.
+It turns out that I absolutely love shooting weddings.
+Not only do I get to witness amazing moments and meet so many great families and people, it’s also a fun challenge for me: it’s totally different every weekend.
 I do my absolute best to make sure you are 100% satisfied with the process and with your wedding photos, and I take my job very seriously.
-If bright, happy, timeless wedding photos are what you envision for your day - I'd love to chat with you further!
+If bright, happy, timeless wedding photos are what you envision for your day, I'd love to chat with you!

-• Shopping (which I never seem to have time for, since our two little kiddos - but that's okay) :)
+• Shopping (which I never seem to have time for with two little kids in tow, but that's okay) :)

 • Being stuck in traffic

-• People chewing loudly in a quiet room (makes my blood boil just thinking about it.
-What is with that???!!!)
+• People chewing loudly in a very quiet room (makes my blood boil just thinking about it)

-• Coffee (I know, I know...
-WHAT is the matter with me??)
+• Coffee.
 I just never have been able to drink a cup and think, "Man that was good!"
-Something is clearly the matter with my tastebuds.
+Something is clearly the matter with my tastebuds